MicrosoftDocs/windows-insider/wip/ISOs.md

 4. During setup, select the **Keep Windows settings, personal files, and apps** option.

-5. Once it's finished installing, go to [**Settings** > **Update & Security** > **Windows Insider Program**](https://aka.ms/WIPSettings) to make sure your Windows Insider settings are correct.
+5. Once it's finished installing, go to [**Settings** > **Windows Update** > **Windows Insider Program**](https://aka.ms/WIPSettings) to make sure your Windows Insider settings are correct.

 ## Clean installation with a Windows Insider Preview ISO

 1. Back up all your files and applications.
-A clean install with a Windows Insider ISO will erase all of your files, settings, and applications.
+A clean install with a Windows Insider Preview ISO will erase all of your files, settings, and applications.

 2. [Download your chosen ISO from the Windows Insider ISO page](https://aka.ms/WIPISO) by saving it to a location on your device or creating a bootable USB.